nurdwerks/storymaker/Books/Book 3 - The Game of Gears/Chapter 34 - The Long Winter.md

 ### Scene 1: The Cost

-- **Key Event:** The resistance team buries their dead, including Kaelen, Leo, and the androids, in the now-open hydroponic gardens.
+- **Key Event:** The resistance team buries their dead, including Leo and the androids, in the now-open hydroponic gardens.
-  - _Character Defining Moment:_ **Angelica Vance** — Establishes her leadership style by working alongside the people as a mechanic rather than ruling as a queen.
+  - _Character Defining Moment:_ **Angelica Ward** — Establishes her leadership style by working alongside the people as a mechanic rather than ruling as a queen.

 ### Scene 2: Rebuilding